arcus-azure/arcus.security/docs/preview/features/secret-store/named-secret-providers.md

 In some cases, you may want to retrieve a specific secret provider from the store because that secret provider has some functionality that the other providers don't have.

-In those cases, you can register your secret provider with a unique name.
-This name will be matched with the secret provider so that in a later stage, you can retrieve back your named provider.
+In those cases, you can register your secret provider with a unique name so that, in a later stage, you can retrieve back your named provider.

 ## Register a named secret provider